 Brunch: R&K Cafe

-• Bring your appetite when you pop into R&K Cafe, located on S. Main Street, and enjoy chicken fried steak with homestyle mashed potatoes or bite into a juicy R&K burger.
+Bring your appetite when you pop into R&K Cafe II, located on 408 S. Main Street, and enjoy chicken fried steak with homestyle mashed potatoes or bite into a juicy R&K burger.
 Finish your meal with a slice of pie or homemade desserts.
 You won’t be disappointed with either.

 Afternoon: Gone With the Wind Remembered Museum